Definition Of Patterns Of Organization

 2. Spatial Order (Descriptive Order)

 This pattern arranges information according to location or physical arrangement.
-It's commonly used in descriptive writing, where the goal is to paint a vivid picture of a place or object.
+Now, it's commonly used in descriptive writing, where the goal is to paint a vivid picture of a place or object.
 The description might move from top to bottom, left to right, inside to outside, or any other logical spatial progression.

 Example: A description of a room, a landscape, or the layout of a city.
 You might describe a room starting with the view from the doorway, then moving to details of the furniture and ending with a description of the window view.